jbutcher21/aiclass/README.md

 # AI-Class: Senzing Mapping Assistant

 This repository contains an AI-ready Senzing Entity Specification and mapping instructions to guide you through the process of mapping your data to Senzing with AI.
-It also includes a JSON linter and identifier crosswalk to standardize mappings.

 ## Prerequisites